Skip to content

 Rivers and wetlands cannot sustainably provide all of these benefits unless their ecological health is protected and maintained.
 Environmental watering is crucial in achieving this.

-The way water flows has changed
+The Way water flows has changed

 Rivers and wetlands provide water and land that is important to towns, industry and farms.
 As a result, many of Victoria's rivers and wetlands have become highly modified.